 Qualified teachers make a higher salary and also get the better job offers.

-Overall, though, average salaries in Bangkok for farang English teachers are quite low — particularly compared to countries like Japan and South Korea, which pays their foreign English teachers far higher salaries.
+Overall, though, average salaries in Bangkok for farang English teachers are low — particularly compared to countries like Japan and South Korea, which pay their foreign English teachers far higher salaries.

 Average Salaries at a Thai Government School in Bangkok – Thai government schools usually pay the lowest salaries.
-Anything from 28,000 to 35,000 baht is standard and, in Bangkok, where the cost of living can be high, it’s difficult to live on 35,000 baht a month.
+Anything from 30,000 to 37,000 baht is standard and, in Bangkok, where the cost of living can be high, it can be difficult to live on 35,000 baht a month.

-Of course, some farang teachers (usually men, who are unqualified teachers and so don’t have a lot of job options) will tell you it’s possible to live on this.
+Of course, some farang teachers (usually unqualified teachers who do not have a lot of job options) will tell you it is possible to live on this.

 Average Salaries at a Bilingual School in Bangkok – Most of the bi-lingual schools in Bangkok will only hire qualified teachers (with a university degree, TEFL or CELTA and at least 2-3 years teaching experience).
 That also means, however, they pay more.

 My first job in Thailand was at a bilingual school, an excellent school with small class size, 8 weeks paid vacation, health insurance and a myriad of other benefits.